National Pedagogic University (Colombia): Pedagogical University and the National Development Plan

 Some professors at the National Pedagogical University, concerned about the consequences of the National Development Plan for Higher Education, have prepared a document that states the obvious deterioration of university education in Colombia.
 This deterioration is due to the current government's position on economic development, which has led it to adopt neoliberal economic policies that have affected public education.
 Furthermore, pursuing such policies in the future would cause even more privatization of public universities.

+Colombian Pedagogical Museum

+It is an institutional project created in 2004, it is part of the Faculty of Education and the Academic Vice Rector of the National Pedagogical University.
+Currently also included in the Center for the Memory of Education and Pedagogy14, constituting an important space for educational research and dissemination, with activities such as exhibitions and conferences related to the history and memory of Education in Colombia, of the National Pedagogical Institute. and the National Pedagogical University.
+In this Museum are: